-Antarctica offers so many extraordinary immersive adventures and breath-taking polar landscapes, and traveling with Quark Expeditions offers multiple options to personalize your experience.
-We've designed this guide to help you identify what interests you most, so that you can start planning your version of the perfect expedition to the 7th Continent.
+The Antarctic region offers so many extraordinary things to see and do, and traveling with Quark Expeditions offers multiple options to personalize your experience.
+We've designed this guide to help you identify what interests you most, so that you can start planning your version of the perfect Antarctic expedition.